 The irony is that this “thorn” is noted as Blake’s “only delight,” despite the damage and danger it caused the relationship.
 This speaks to the level of dedication for and admiration toward the “rose tree” by Blake.
 All he received was harshness after a staple of commitment, and he still labeled it a “delight,” as if being in the “rose tree[‘s]” presence was worth the scorn.
 He continued with the relationship, which is mirrored in the persistent rhyme scheme.
 Just as he clung to the shifting from A to B in his rhyme scheme, he would cling to the shifting steadiness of a relationship tainted with “jealousy” because he felt the “rose tree” was so worth it.

-Overall, the juxtaposition of elements like commitment to “jealousy” and beauty to danger represent the unsteady details of such an insecure relationship.
+Overall, the juxtaposition of elements like a commitment to “jealousy” and beauty to danger represents the unsteady details of such an insecure relationship.
 Neither party was happy, but the relationship continued anyway in a “night” and “day” delivery of tension.
 In this, we see that “jealousy” can ruin what would have been wonderful and “pretty.”

 About William Blake